Sentosa Flowers

 Pink leaves

-I know that leaves sometimes appear in colors other than green.
+I know that leaves sometimes appear in colours other than green.
 But ones that are completely pink?
 These I have never seen!
 They look even prettier than the flowers!

 Morning glories